 - Financial management

-Master's of Health Services Administration
+Master's Degree in Health Services Administration

-Often completed in two years, the master's of health services administration provides students with core clinical and organizational management knowledge and the ability to apply it as a leader in the field.
+Often completed in two years, the master's of health services administration program provides students with core clinical and organizational management knowledge and the ability to apply it as a leader in the field.
 Many programs offer evening or online courses to accommodate working professionals.
 Topics of study include the following:

 - Healthcare systems